mattmassicotte/ConcurrencyRecipes/Recipes/PreconcurrencyLibraries.md

 ## Solution #3: use dynamic isolation

+This is a more-flexible version of #2.
 Note that is doesn't work as of Swift 5.10, but hopefully will [soon](https://forums.swift.org/t/isolation-assumptions/69514)!.

 ```Swift
 import TheLibrary